ernestomelchor/snake_the_game/README.md

 The rules of the game go as follows:

 1. The head of the snake can move in four directions at any given time: up, down, left, or right.
-The snake’s head, however, cannot move back to the block in the previous time step $t-1$ unless the snake is only one tile long.
+The snake's head, however, cannot move back to the block in the previous time step $t-1$ unless the snake is only one tile long.

 2. If no new input is given then the snake continues to move in that direction until a new direction is provided.

-3. If the snake’s head encounters a food tile then it eats the food and the score goes up by $100$ points.
+3. If the snake's head encounters a food tile then it eats the food and the score goes up by $100$ points.

 4. When the food is eaten the snake grows longer for $\Delta t$ time